woodsageandseasalt/git-papers/journal.md

-Blood is Delicious
+Human blood is Delicious

 By.
-Vlad Dracula
+Vlad Dracula, WJohn

 Introduction :
 Being able to drink blood is so much fun.[1, Dracula]